SinkingMeteor/EvilInMyHead/README.md

 8) No Unity Animator at all
 9) Location changes are done within a single scene

-All scripts except third party plugins, sprites and animations were made by me, so are free to use for any purpose.
+All scripts (except third party plugins), sprites and animations were made by me, so are free to use for any purpose.

 Screenshots: